rrumale/python-fullstack-todolist/setup-dev-environment/setup-dev-environment.md

 - This lab requires an [Oracle Cloud account](https://www.oracle.com/cloud/free/).
 You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, or a LiveLabs account.

-## Task 1: Launch the Cloud Shell and Clone mtdrworkshop GitHub repository
+## TASK 1: Launch the Cloud Shell and Clone mtdrworkshop GitHub repository

 1. Launch Cloud Shell